-In the past, these diffuse gliomas were classified into different subtypes and grade based on histopathology such as a diffuse astrocytoma, oligodendrogliomas, or as mixed gliomas/oligoastrocytomas.
-Recently, gliomas were classified based on molecular and genetic markers .
+In the past, these diffuse gliomas were classified into different subtypes and grades based on histopathologies such as a diffuse astrocytoma, oligodendrogliomas, or mixed gliomas/oligoastrocytomas.
+Recently, gliomas were classified based on molecular and genetic markers.
 These advances have more specific prognostic and therapeutic benefits for patients with gliomas.
 In addition to molecular and genetic markers, gliomas are classified in grade I to IV based on the degree of proliferation indicated by the mitotic index and the presence or absence of necrosis.

 There are three common types of gliomas, which are classified based on the phenotypic cell characteristics: astrocytomas, ependymomas, and oligodendrogliomas.
-These cell gliomas are further classified to low grade, atypical, and high-grade tumor based on cell morphology, mitotic activities, and molecular marker.
-The World Health Organization (WHO) grading system utilizes molecular markers which have shown to have significant prognostic and therapeutic implications .
+These cell gliomas are further classified to low grade, atypical, and high-grade tumors based on cell morphology, mitotic activities, and molecular marker.
+The World Health Organization (WHO) grading system utilizes molecular markers that have shown to have significant prognostic and therapeutic implications.

 There are some epidemiological studies suggesting that ionizing radiation and some radiofrequency waves can increase the chance of redeveloping high-grade gliomas.
 However, these studies lack specificity to gliomas.
 However, advances in the molecular biology and genetics of gliomas have revealed that low-grade gliomas transform into high-grade gliomas by altering the genetic makeup of low-grade gliomas.
 Therefore, one can hypothesize that environmental and treatment-related toxicokinetics can play a role in the transformation of low-grade gliomas.

-The most common presentation history in brain gliomas are headaches, nausea, vomiting, seizures, and in more advanced cases weakness or altered mental status.
-The neurological examination of these patients can be normal or present different degrees of focal weakness, sensory deficits, or in a severe situation an altered mental status due to an acute mass effect resulted from the tumor swelling.
+The most common presentations in brain gliomas are headaches, nausea, vomiting, seizures, and in more advanced cases weakness or altered mental status.
+The neurological examination of these patients can be normal or present different degrees of focal weakness, sensory deficits, or in a severe situation altered mental status due to an acute mass effect resulted from the tumor swelling.

 The following imaging diagnostics are appropriate in the setting of history and physical examination suggestive of brain tumors: